 First, you’ll need Zettle-branded hardware.
 This is a one-time cost, and starts at just $29 for a handheld card reader, whereas each additional card reader you purchase after that will cost $79.
 So, if you’re looking for a POS for a pop-up store or a very small food truck and you can make do with just one card reader, you’ll be able to get up and running with Zettle for a much lower cost than other major providers.

 Terminals, on the other hand, start at $199.
-Other accessories include a charging dock for $49, a rotating iPad stand for $159, and a barcode scanner for $229.
+Other accessories include a charging dock for $49 (currently discounted to $29) and a terminal with a built-in barcode scanner for $239.

 The second payment method is the fee that you’ll be charged for each transaction.
 This starts at 2.29% plus nine cents, but varies depending on the type of sale — we’ve explained more in our Zettle pricing guide.